Who Can Become A Volunteer Evaluator?

 We ask that all volunteers commit to at least 2 evaluations each year.
 New volunteers can be connected to experienced evaluators for support and mentorship

 Psychological Evaluations typically take place at the clinician’s private office.
 Evaluations may also If a volunteer does not have a private office or accessible space, they are welcome to use a counseling space at Refugees Northwest in SeaTac during weekday business hours.
 The Seattle Counseling Cooperative also partners with the Evaluation Network, volunteering their counseling space for weekend evaluations.
 Volunteer evaluators also conduct psychological evaluations of detained asylum seekers who are currently detained at the Northwest Detention Center.

 Medical Evaluations typically take place in the volunteers’ clinical rooms (if permitted by the hospital or clinic).
 Refugees Northwest’s SeaTac rooms are also available for non-invasive medical evaluations.
 Volunteer evaluators also conduct medical evaluations of detained asylum seekers who are currently detained at the Northwest Detention Center.

 No. In-person or phone interpretation will be provided if the volunteer evaluator and the evaluatee doe not speak the same language(s).

 Peer-Mentorship is available for new volunteers: mentors can provide suggestions, share their own experiences, provide draft-feedback, and answer questions that may come up.

-The evaluation coordinator is also available to answer questions, provide feedback, and support along the way.
-All affidavits are reviewed by the evaluation coordinator and the attorney before they are finalized and submitted.
+The evaluation support team is also available to answer questions, provide feedback, and support along the way.
+All affidavits are reviewed by the evaluation support team and the attorney before they are finalized and submitted.
 Volunteer evaluators are able to write multiple drafts and, in most cases, have follow up conversations with the applicants as needed.

 Interested In Getting Involved?